Operating department practitioner: Training

 A Diploma of Higher Education (DipHE) is the minimum standard of training required to work as an ODP in the United Kingdom.
-An undergraduate degree BSc (Hons) in Operating Department Practice is a more common standard for entry into the profession.
-A DipHE usually takes two years to complete, with a BSC (Hons) requiring three.
+Since 2024, an undergraduate degree BSc (Hons) in Operating Department Practice is the common standard for entry into the profession.
+A BSC (Hons) requires three years.
 By 2010 there were 27 universities and colleges in the United Kingdom offering a qualification in operating department practice.

 Apprenticeships programmes have recently been introduced, as an alternative pathway for individuals to train as ODPs.
 Apprentices are required to complete an HCPC-approved BSc (Hons) degree in Operating Department Practice, whilst additionally meeting the required 15 standards set out in the Care Certificate within three months of commencement.
 The duration of ODP apprenticeship courses, typically takes four years to complete.

 Once qualified, ODPs can further their clinical and professional development by obtaining additional training or competencies related to their role.
 Courses are usually provided by their individual trusts or national providers such as universities or related colleges, RCOA.
 Additional skills including of but not limited to venepuncture, intravenous drug administration, peripheral venous cannulation, electrocardiography, peripherally inserted central catheter (PICC and midline) training and urinary catheterization.

 As healthcare professionals, ODPs can also obtain certifications in cardiopulmonary resuscitation courses from the Resuscitation Council, including: immediate life support, paediatric immediate life support and advanced life support.